Martin Clark (historian)

 Martin Clark (30 September 1938 – 5 August 2017) was a British historian noted for his work on modern Italy.
-After obtaining his degree at Cambridge, Clark gained his PhD at Birkbeck College.
-In 1965 he was appointed assistant lecturer at the University of Edinburgh.
-He remained there at the politics department until his retirement in 2001.
-Clark published a number of books, but is best known for Modern Italy, 1871 to the Present first published by Longman in 1984.
-Described as 'authoritative' it was revised twice.
-For the last two years of his life, Clark suffered from Parkinson’s disease.
+He published at least four books, but is best known for Modern Italy, 1871 to the Present, first published by Longman in 1984.
+Described as 'authoritative', it was revised twice.
+For the last two years of his life, he suffered from Parkinson's disease.

 Early life

 Martin Nile Clark was born on 30 September 1938, in Worthing, West Sussex, the third child to Alfred Clark, a civil servant and his wife Muriel.
 During the war the family moved to Llandudno, where Clark attended the Ysgol John Bright, and learned to speak Welsh.
 He had an affinity for languages and when he joined the National Service, Clark was sent to the Joint Services School for Linguists at Crail.
 Here he learned Russian for signals intelligence.

 Academic career

 During his time studying history at Peterhouse, Cambridge, he became interested in modern Italy, encouraged by Denis Mack Smith.
-He joined the British Council where he travelled around Europe before returning to Birkbeck College where he studied the organisation of factory workers in Turin after World War I under the supervision of Eric Hobsbawm.
-He completed his dissertation 'Factory councils and the Italian labour movement, 1916-21' in 1966, the basis for his book Antonio Gramsci and the Revolution that Failed (1977).
-The year before he had joined the Politics department at the University of Edinburgh as an assistant lecturer.
+He joined the British Council where he travelled around Europe before returning to Birkbeck College, where he studied the organisation of factory workers in Turin after World War I under the supervision of Eric Hobsbawm.
+He completed his PhD dissertation 'Factory councils and the Italian labour movement, 1916-21' in 1966, the basis for his book Antonio Gramsci and the Revolution that Failed (1977).
+The year before, in 1965, he had joined the Politics department at the University of Edinburgh as an assistant lecturer.
+He remained there until his retirement in 2001.